 If you have missed a month or less, administer medication as directed.
 Your veterinarian may recommend heartworm testing 6-7 months later.

 If you have missed more than one month, administer medication as directed.
 Inform your veterinarian of the missed doses as he may decide to prescribe doxycycline for a month.

 If you have missed more than 6 – 7 months of heartworm preventative medication, your veterinarian will want to test for heartworm.

 Other ways to reduce the transmission of heartworm in cats:

 Keep cats indoors reduces their exposure to mosquitoes although doesn’t completely eliminate the risk.
 More than 25% of heartworm positive cats in the United States are indoor only cats.
 All it takes is one mosquito.

 Don’t leave standing water around your home or garden, as these can be a breeding ground for mosquitoes.

-When adopting or fostering cats, dogs or ferrets, check that they have been tested for heartworm.
+When adopting or fostering cats, dogs or ferrets, check they have had a heartworm test.
 Of course, this is not possible which again shows just how important it is for cats to be on preventative medication.

-Speak to your veterinarian about periodic testing of cats and dogs in the household for heartworm.
+Speak to your veterinarian about the periodic testing of cats and dogs in the household for heartworm.

 Can I catch heartworm from my cat?